Letter to Applicants

 Jon McCormick, Ph.D., Process Group Leader, Adult Outpatient Clinic.
 Degree: Adelphi University, 1984.
 Interests: Group psychotherapy; psychodynamic psychotherapy (Certification).

 Paul Rinaldi, Ph.D.
-Clinical Director, Addiction Institute of New York.
+Director, Addiction Institute of New York.
 Degree: Fordham University, 1995.
 Interests: Addictions; evidence-based interventions.

 Joseph Ruggiero, Ph.D., Assistant Clinical Director, Outpatient Programs, Addiction Institute of New York.
 Degree: Fordham University, 1995.
 Interests: Addictions, LGBT psychotherapy.